slim-template/slim/README.md

 Slim uses [Temple](https://github.com/judofyr/temple) for parsing/compilation and is also integrated into [Tilt](https://github.com/rtomayko/tilt), so it can be used together with [Sinatra](https://github.com/sinatra/sinatra) or plain [Rack](https://github.com/rack/rack).

 The architecture of Temple is very flexible and allows the extension of the parsing and compilation process without monkey-patching.
-This is used by the logic-less plugin and the translator plugin which provides I18n.
+This is used by the logic less plugin and the translator plugin which provides I18n.

 ### Why use Slim?